 We take a great deal of pride in the selection of our staff.
-Prospective counselors go through a comprehensive interview process which includes a background check, an intensive written application, required written references and a personal interview with one of the camp directors.
+Prospective counselors go through a comprehensive interview process which includes a background check, an intensive written application, required written references and a personal interview with one of the camp staff.
 An extensive training program is provided at the start of the summer season.
 Staff members are trained on topics such as child development, how to recognize, prevent and take action against bullying, behavior management, risk management, emergency procedures, Bible Study and much more.
 During the summer, staff are supervised and evaluated by members of our camp leadership team and full-time staff.
-Want more details, check out Health & Wellness.

 What is Cho-Yeh's camper to counselor ratio?

 We strive to provide the best possible experience for your child.
 We carefully recruit and screen to cultivate the most adept counselor staff possible.
-We have a 5:1 camper to counselor ratio.
+While there are some variations from time to time, the vast majority of our cabins maintain a 6:1 camper to counselor ratio.
 This allows us to create a meaningful experience and maximize the time campers get to spend with their role models in small groups.

 Does Cho-Yeh offer scholarships?